Charting a Path for Social Purpose Finance and Administration: A CAUBO and Re-Code joint project

 Inventory of Social Purpose Administration and Finance Practices

 A database of leading, inspiring practices at Canadian institutions.
-Read the inventory by clicking here.

 The partners are now hosting a webinar series to help institutions learn from each other, through sharing and replicating best practices.
 Efforts are also underway to determine how best to incorporate social purpose administration and finance into institutional strategic plans.
 CAUBO members say this is an important and necessary prerequisite to increasing innovation in this area of professional practice.

 Please contact Kelly Hodgins at firstname.lastname@example.org for more information.